 Exercise can help you relieve stress, maintain an appropriate weight and give you more energy.
 Need we say more?

 Sniff out the facts on aromatherapy

-More and more women are turning to essential oils for their aromatic and possible therapeutic benefits, Centerpoint Medical Center ObGyn, Nate Wegner, MD, tells us.
+More and more women are turning to essential oils for their aromatic and possible therapeutic benefits, Research Medical Center ObGyn, Allyssa Kays MD, tells us.
 While that’s not necessarily bad, exposure to any chemical, including essential oils, during pregnancy should be considered carefully.

-Although there are no randomized trials of essential oils in pregnant women, Dr. Wegner recommends keeping a few things in mind:
+Although there are no randomized trials of essential oils in pregnant women, Dr. Kays recommends keeping a few things in mind:

 - Ginger is the most studied substance and appears to be safe and somewhat effective in the first trimester for morning sickness.
 It can be taken in capsule form or used as an essential oil.

 - Lavender can also have a very calming effect.

 - Other essential oils considered safe in the second and third trimester of pregnancy are: benzoin, bergamot, black pepper, chamomile (German & Roman), clary sage, cypress, eucalyptus, frankincense, geranium, ginger, grapefruit, juniper, lavender, lemon, mandarin, marjoram (sweet), neroli, petitgrain, rose, sandalwood, orange (sweet), tea tree, ylang-ylang.